Quick Navigation

 The Han Chinese maintained military garrisons in the oasis city-states of the Tarim Basin from the first century BCE to the second century CE.
 Buddhism, however, did not spread to Han China until after these colonies had regained their independence.

 Starting in the middle of the second century CE, Buddhism came to Han China first from Parthia.
 Its spread was subsequently expanded by monks from the other Buddhist lands of Central Asia, as well as northern India and Kashmir.
 Central Asian and north Indian monks helped the Han Chinese translate Sanskrit and Gandhari Prakrit texts into Chinese, although the Central Asians themselves at first preferred these original Indian versions for their personal use.
 With constant exposure to international caravans visiting them along the Silk Route, most were comfortable with foreign languages.
 In the course of their translation work for the Han Chinese, however, the Central Asians never transmitted Zoroastrian elements.
-Han Chinese Buddhism, instead, took on many Taoist and Confucian cultural traits.
+Han Chinese Buddhism, instead, took on many Daoist (Taoist) and Confucian cultural traits.

 During the Six Dynasties Period (220-589 CE), Han China split into many short-lived kingdoms, divided roughly between north and south.
-A succession of mostly non-Han Chinese dynasties -- early predecessors of the Turks, Tibetans, Mongols, and Manchus -- invaded and ruled the north, while the south maintained more traditional Han Chinese civilization.
+A succession of mostly non-Han Chinese dynasties – early predecessors of the Turks, Tibetans, Mongols, and Manchus – invaded and ruled the north, while the south maintained more traditional Han Chinese civilization.
 Buddhism in the north was devotionally oriented and subservient to the whims of government control, while in the south it was independent and emphasized philosophical enquiry.

-Due to the influence of Taoist and Confucian ministers jealous of government support of Buddhist monasteries, the Indian religion suffered suppression in two of the northern Chinese kingdoms between 574 and 579.
-Wendi, however, who reunified Han China after three and a half centuries of fragmentation and founded the Sui Dynasty (589 - 618), called himself a Buddhist universal emperor (Skt. chakravartin).
-Declaring that his rule (589 - 605) would turn China into a Buddhist “Pure Land” paradise, he revived the Indian faith to new heights.
-Although several early emperors of the Tang Dynasty (T’ang) (618- 906) favored Taoism, they also continued supporting Buddhism.
+Due to the influence of Daoist and Confucian ministers jealous of government support of Buddhist monasteries, the Indian religion suffered suppression in two of the northern Chinese kingdoms between 574 and 579.
+Wendi, however, who reunified Han China after three and a half centuries of fragmentation and founded the Sui Dynasty (589 – 618), called himself a Buddhist universal emperor (Skt. chakravartin).
+Declaring that his rule (589 – 605) would turn China into a Buddhist “Pure Land” paradise, he revived the Indian faith to new heights.
+Although several early emperors of the Tang Dynasty (T’ang) (618- 906) favored Daoism, they also continued supporting Buddhism.

 The Eastern and Western Turk Empires